souravcipher/souravcipher.github.io/_pages/about.md

 ---

-##### Operations Coordinator at Open Source Collective
+I'm a seasoned open source program manager, maintainer, and backpacker.
 I work at [Open Source Collective](https://www.oscollective.org), a non-profit umbrella organization providing financial and legal infrastructure for thousands of open source projects.
-I am interested in various topics related Open/Inner Source, Data/AI and Privacy/Security.

 // This page is being updated!!